 In 1919, Sir Ponnambalam Arunachalam was elected as President of the Ceylon National Congress.

-On his retirement from the Public Service in 1913, he was Knighted in recognition of his distinguished service to the country.
+Dictionary of Biography of the Tamils of Ceylon asserts that on his retirement from the Public Service in 1913, he was Knighted in recognition of his distinguished service to the country.
 He was also nominated by the Governor to a seat in the Executive Council.

 He was the first Ceylonese to be elected President of the Ceylon Branch of the Royal Asiatic Society.
 As President of the Saiva Paripalana Sabai, he took much interest in Hindu cultural matters.
 He was the first person to start agitating for a University for Ceylon (one of the Halls of residence at the Peradeniya University has been named Arunachalam Hall, in 1951).

 He died at Madurai on 9 January 1924, while on a pilgrimage worshipping at the Hindu Temples in South India.